November 21, 2024

 Stay Very Vigilant

 Basically, you should never click on an email you didn’t trigger yourself.
-And you should never connect your crypto wallet to any service via email.
+And you should never connect your to any service via email.
 If you receive a suspicious email, do not click on any links or download attachments.

 • Typosquatting: Registering misspelled versions of popular domains to trick users.